 In some Member States, since the rise of cable TV, DSL (IP TV) and later fibre optics, fixed broadband access has increased and is offering a possible alternative to DTT, under different access conditions.
 Such alternative subscription-based services offer various media contents through fixed broadband.
-In some cases (including Belgium, the Netherlands, Sweden, Finland and Malta), this has led to a decrease in the use of DTT.
-This trend is expected to have an impact on media distribution in the coming years, as media publishers could begin to prioritise the use of alternative platforms that are already prevalent in these Member States.
-New distribution media could be needed in these cases, in addition to DTT in the 470-694 MHz band, as discussed in Section 4.3.2.
+In some cases, as for example Belgium, the Netherlands, Sweden, Finland, Malta, Slovenia, and Germany, this has led to a decrease in the use of DTT.
+This trend is expected to have an impact on media distribution in the coming years, as media publishers will begin to prioritise the use of alternative platforms that are already prevalent.
+New distribution media will be needed, in addition to DTT in the 470-694 MHz band, as discussed in Section 4.3.2.
 Nevertheless, this situation regarding media consumption patterns, evolution of DTT services and availability of high-speed internet connection varies from country to country and across generations.

 However, in other Member States the usage of free to air DTT is still very significant and in a large number of EU Member States there is no visibility on short term reduction of DTT spectrum needs, due to a number of factors (see Section 4.3.2, Scenario 1).
-Representative cases are, for example, those of Spain, France, Poland and Croatia where, despite the extensive fibre optic fixed broadband network, DTT continues to be one of the most used platforms.
+Representative cases are, for example, those of Spain, France, Poland, Croatia, Italy, and Czech Republic.
+It is worth to note that in this situation there are Member states with no alternative platform for universal distribution of media contents on a national basis and also Member states where there is an extensive fibre optic fixed broadband network and/or high-speed networks deployed or planned.